 “Around three Queenslanders aged 15 to 24 are diagnosed with cancer each week,” Mr Miles said.
 “More than 140 young patients receive treatment at RBWH each year – however, these patients often find themselves in between children’s and adult services,” he added.
 “This centre will address that gap by giving adolescents and young adults the best possible chance to respond to their diagnosis and treatment.”

-Queensland’s first You Can Centre is being made possible with a $1.8 million donation from Sony Foundation, a $500,000 commitment from Queensland Health and almost $500,000 from Metro North Hospital and Health Service.
+Queensland’s first You Can Centre is being made possible with a $1.8 million donation from Sony Foundation, a $500,000 commitment from Queensland Health and almost $500,000 from Metro North Hospital and Health Service

-Designed to be a social haven away from the hospital wards with relaxation areas, it will feature the latest Sony entertainment technology, kitchen/dining, areas for study, yoga and consult rooms, an outdoor courtyard and most importantly, a space for young people to be together providing crucial peer support.
+Designed to be a social haven away from the hospital wards with relaxation areas, it will feature the latest Sony entertainment technology, kitchen/dining, areas for study, yoga and consult rooms, an outdoor courtyard and most importantly,

 Site works have commenced and the first steel delivery has arrived so we can expect to see the structure really taking shape over the coming weeks,” Mr Miles said.